 Orthodontics is the use of dental braces to treat crooked teeth in children and adults.
 In addition to resulting in a better bite, the treatment also reduces gum problems and tooth decay by allowing easier cleansing and thus preventing tooth loss.
 The result is an aesthetically pleasing smile that boosts one’s image and self-confidence.

 Invisalign is the latest technique in orthodontics.
 This technique moves teeth without the use of metal brackets and wires such as dental braces.
-Omni Dental Centre is the first clinic to introduce Invisalign treatment from the USA to Singapore in 2003.
+Omni Dental Centre at Orchard Road is the first clinic to introduce Invisalign treatment from the USA to Singapore in 2003.

 Straighter teeth can be the key to a new you.
 Forget the lack of confidence associated with unhealthy looking teeth and enjoy a future of a more confident, more assured smile.
 Through this state-of-the-artteeth straightening service, patients can enjoy the future of straight teeth.